iamthechad/grails-recaptcha/README.md

 ## Externalized Configuration
 See the Grails docs for examples of using externalized configuration files.
 The ReCaptcha config can be externalized as the `.groovy` file (easiest), or it can be converted into a Java `.properties` file.

+### Version 1.0 differences

+The following configuration properties are no longer used and will be ignored if they are present in the config:

+* `useSecureAPI` - All communications to the ReCaptcha servers are performed over HTTPS.
+There is no option to use HTTP.
+* `forceLanguageInURL` - ReCaptcha now properly displays the captcha in the selected language.
+We no longer have to force the language.

 # Usage - ReCaptcha